publishing.co.uk Data Report2026

 Dated

-Preliminary snapshot, June 2026.
-AI answers shift over time; figures will be re-locked as the dataset grows.
+Headline dataset: June 2026.
+Companion dataset: June 2026.
+AI answers shift run to run; figures are frozen on publish and re-locked as the dataset grows.

 Run by